Accessibility

 2. Executive summary

-BCE's dedication to advancing our accessibility capabilities has resulted in meaningful progress since we published our Accessibility Plan in April 2023.
+BCE's dedication to advancing our accessibility capabilities has resulted in meaningful progress since we published our Accessibility Plan in April 2023 and our initial progress report in May 2024.
 Our ongoing consultations with persons with disabilities, coupled with valuable feedback from Bell team members, our advisory panel of internal and external stakeholders, and the public have been instrumental in shaping our efforts towards becoming a more accessible organization.

-We have also implemented a feedback process, which allows us to conduct regular reviews of our progress and prioritize actions to address identified barriers to accessibility.
+Our feedback process also enables us to conduct regular reviews of our progress and prioritize actions to address identified barriers to accessibility.

-Some of the most significant progress made since publishing our Accessibility Plan include the following:
+Some of the most significant progress made since publishing our Accessibility Plan includes the following:

-- Bell team members have embraced our new, comprehensive mandatory training and education program, which is designed to raise awareness and create a deeper understanding of accessibility across the business.
+- BCE team members are embracing our comprehensive mandatory training and education program, which is designed to raise awareness and create a deeper understanding of accessibility across the company.

-- Revised our existing annual accessibility training for customer service representatives, which is separate from our mandatory accessibility training, to help them understand how they can best manage accessibility related inquires and update customers about the support available through our Accessibility Services Centre.
+- Enhanced annual accessibility training for thousands of customer service agents, supporting significant service level improvements for persons with disabilities.
+This training is separate from the mandatory training outlined above.
+It educates customer service agents on best practices for managing accessibility related inquires and updating customers about the support available through our Accessibility Services Centre.

-- Developed a plan to improve recruitment and equitable employment practices and processes, leveraging insights from our Diversability at Bell Employee Resource Group.
+- Developed a plan to improve recruitment and equitable employment practices and processes, leveraging insights from our employee stakeholders group.

-- Enhanced our frequently accessed digital applications and added new standards to our software development lifecycle process, making online experiences more accessible and inclusive.
+- Enhanced our frequently accessed customer-facing digital applications and our software development lifecycle process, making online experiences more accessible and inclusive.

-- Improved select TV applications to make them more accessible, including introducing or enhancing features such as voice command, screen reader compatibilities and described video on select devices.
+- Significantly enhanced our TV services to make them more accessible, including improving WCAG 2.1 level AA conformance and introducing or enhancing features such as voice command, screen reader compatibilities and described video on select devices.

-- Updated document templates and guidelines to improve the accessibility of communications materials and documents.
+- Updated document templates and guidelines to improve accessibility of communications materials and documents.

-- Partnered with Canadian Hearing Services to pilot an on-demand, virtual sign language interpreter program in select corporate stores in Ontario.
+- Partnered with Canadian Hearing Services for our on-demand, virtual sign language interpreter program in corporate stores.

 3. Status of progress in key areas

 This approach also provides more flexibility to consult persons with accessibility needs for direct feedback on how we can improve in each key area.
-Consultation groups include our Diversability at Bell Employee Resource Group, our customers and others who can provide insights into the good and bad accessibility experiences they have had with many different organizations, including Bell.
+Consultation groups include our employee stakeholders group, our customers and others who can provide insights into the accessibility experiences they have had with many different organizations, including Bell.

 Employment